 Helpful Home Hacks for RA Sufferers

-But while medication certainly plays a role in your disease management, there are probably several things you could be doing differently to relieve some of the pain – and change your home life for the better.
+While medication certainly plays a role in your disease management, there are probably several things you could be doing differently to relieve some of the pain, including changing your home life for the better.

 From memory aids, clothing, jewelry, and rings for arthritis sufferers, robotic assistants and new ways of thinking, these home hacks for RA are guaranteed to save you energy and improve productivity.

 Top Tools to Get You Through Your Day